jchooch/jchooch.github.io/recent_reading.md

 * Science/technology magazines: Quanta, WIRED, Nature, Science, ...
 * Blogs/newsletters: ACX, <a href="https://dominiccummings.substack.com/">Dominic Cummings</a>,
 * Fora: Alignment Forum, EA Forum, ...

+FAVOURITE BLOGPOSTS/ESSAYS:
+(Tech, ethics, EA, rationality, epistemology, philosophy of science, futurism, finance,
+	social science, psychology, neuroscience, AI, culture, ...)
+* Things you're allowed to do: https://milan.cvitkovic.net/writing/things_youre_allowed_to_do/
+* My impressions of web3
+* Reality is Very Weird and You Need to be Prepared for That
+*
+*
+-
 --->

 <br>